IvanKuchin/pancreas_segmentation/README.md

 ## Inference

 Temporarily in classification part we use [TotalSegmentor](https://pubs.rsna.org/doi/10.1148/ryai.230024) due to it is better capability to segment CT from different scaners, rather than our training set limited to a single one.
-We will switch to our model, this will significantly save on inference time.
+We will switch to our model (at some point), this will significantly save on inference time.

 ### Option 1.
 Python package (preferred)

 1. Install python >= 3.12
 2. (Optional) Create virtual environment: `python -m venv .venv`
 3. (Optional) Activate virtual environment: .venv/Scripts/activate
-4. Install pancreas_ai: `pip install git+https://github.com/IvanKuchin/pancreas_segmentation`
+4. Install pancreas_ai: `pip install git+https://github.com/IvanKuchin/pancreas_segmentation totalsegmentator`
 5. Create folder `checkpoints`
 6. Download latest version of [weights.keras](https://huggingface.co/IvanKuchin/pancreas_cancer_classification/tree/main)
 7. Create folder *predict* `mkdir predict`